peterhurford/surveytools/README.md

 ## Surveytools
 Surveytools is a collection of R functions that, together, create a lightweight and modern workflow for analyzing survey data.

+### NOTE: Surveytools is now obsoleted by the better [Surveytools2 Package](http://www.github.com/peterhurford/surveytools2).
+Please use that package instead.

 [![Build Status](https://travis-ci.org/peterhurford/surveytools.svg?branch=master)](https://travis-ci.org/peterhurford/surveytools)